ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 168 - On Writing: A Memoir of the Craft - Stephen King

 On Writing is organized into five sections: "C.V.", in which King highlights events in his life that influenced his writing career; "What Writing Is", in which King urges the reader to take writing seriously; "Toolbox", which discusses English mechanics; "On Writing", in which King details his advice to aspiring writers; and "On Living: A Postscript", in which King describes his van accident and how it affected his life.

+### 169 - The Soul of a New Machine - Tracy Kidder

+It chronicles the experiences of a computer engineering team racing to design a next-generation computer at a blistering pace under tremendous pressure.

+### 170 - The 33 Strategies of War - Robert Greene

+A guide to the subtle social game of everyday life informed by the military principles in war.

+### 171 - Making Learning Whole - David Perkins

+Teaching any subject can be made more effective if students are introduced to the "whole game," rather than isolated pieces of a discipline.

+### 172 - The Man Who Solved the Market - Gregory Zuckerman

+After a legendary career as a mathematician and a stint breaking Soviet codes, Simons set out to conquer financial markets with a radical approach.
+Simons hired physicists, mathematicians and computer scientists - most of whom knew little about finance - to amass piles of data and build algorithms hunting for the deeply hidden patterns in global markets.

+### 173 - At the Existentialist Café: Freedom, Being, and Apricot Cocktails - Sarah Bakewell